Personal Loans

 What are common uses of an unsecured personal loan?

-You can use an unsecured personal loan for many types of expenses and purchases.
+You could use an unsecured personal loan for many types of expenses and purchases.
 Here are some common uses for an unsecured loan.

-• Pay for “Life Happens” events.
+Pay for “Life Happens” events.
 Unexpected expenses like medical bills or funerals happen.
 So do good things, like weddings or moving to a new home.
-An unsecured loan can help you with all of life’s financial ups and downs.
+An unsecured loan could help you with life’s financial ups and downs.

-• Fund a small business.
+Fund a small business.
 If you’re a small business owner, you know that cash flow is critical.
-While you can use credit cards to finance your business, an unsecured personal loan can be a smart way to get access to much-needed cash.
+While you could use credit cards to finance your business, an unsecured personal loan could be a smart way to get access to much-needed cash.

 What are the rates for an unsecured personal loan?

 The interest rate for your unsecured personal loan will depend on your credit rating.
-You can expect to pay anywhere from 8% to 30%.
-When you research loans, ask about personal loan interest rate discounts that can lower your cost, including:
+When you research loans, ask about personal loan interest rate discounts that could lower your cost, including:

-• Co-borrower discount: Your besties (friends and family) can help you out by co-signing your loan.
-This can help reduce the risk to the lender, and that in turn can lower your rate.
+Co-borrower discount: Your besties (friends and family) could help you out by becoming a co-applicant along with you.
+You apply together, and if the loan is approved, you are both responsible for repayment.
+This could help reduce the risk to the lender, and that in turn could lower your rate.

-You can apply for all three of these discounts for an Achieve personal loan, for potentially significant savings.
+You could apply for all three of these discounts for an Achieve personal loan, for potential savings.

 How do I apply for an unsecured personal loan?

 Got five minutes?
-That’s all it takes to fill out an online application.
+That’s all it takes to fill out a free loan application.
+Talk to a loan consultant.
 You’ll get an answer in 24-72 hours.

 Margie is a freelance personal finance and retirement writer for AARP, The New York Times, Fortune.com, Next Avenue, and more.